June-Skeeter/Module1_GEOS270/docs/Assessment_Key.md

 [**WC1**](Content.md#wc1) (15pts)
 What is redlining and what are some of its long lasting impacts?

-- The systematic denial of services to residents of an area typically based on race or other status.
+- **The systematic denial of services to residents of an area typically based on race or other status.**
-- long lasting impacts: inter-generational wealth disparities, education disparities, health outcome disparities, etc.
+- **long lasting impacts: inter-generational wealth disparities, education disparities, health outcome disparities, etc.**

 [**WC2**](Content_Part3.md#wc2) (10pts)
 In your own words, what is belief perseverance?
 Give your own example of belief perseverance.
 This can be a historical example or one from your own personal experience.

-- Belief perseverance is clinging to a belief despite evidence showing it is false.
+- **Belief perseverance is clinging to a belief despite evidence showing it is false.**
-- Example can be anything really, just needs to be a genuine reflection
+- **Example can be anything really, just needs to be a genuine reflection.**

 ---